-As I write this our twins are just 8 weeks and finally beginning to stabalise into a routine (of sorts).
+As I write this our twins are just 8 weeks and finally beginning to stabilise into a routine (of sorts).

 Mrs C and I have spent the last two months not sleeping and rapidly road-testing various things that we’ve bought for our two.

-We’ve done a mixture of second hand, borrowed, gifts, off ebay and (nicest!) buying new.
+We’ve done a mixture of second hand, borrowed, gifts, off eBay and buying new.
 With twins you need to economise wherever you can.
-I’ve included some links to thing on amazon below.
+I’ve included some links to useful things on Amazon below.